Guber primaries: Kogi APC stakeholders drag NWC to court – The Sun Nigeria

 Romanus Ugwu, Abuja

-The All Progressives Congress (APC) stakeholders Kogi State chapter, have taken legal action against the party’s National Working Committee (NWC) over the indirect mode of primaries adopted by the national leadership for the election of candidates for the November 16 Kogi State governorship poll.
+The All Progressives Congress (APC) stakeholders in Kogi State, have taken legal action against the party’s National Working Committee (NWC) over the indirect mode of primaries adopted by the national leadership for the election of candidate for the November 16 Kogi State governorship poll.

-In the notification of suit filed at a Federal High Court in Abuja on Friday which was received at the office of the APC National Legal Adviser at the national headquarters, the plaintiffs, comprising the state Ex-officio, Destiny Eneojoh Aromeh; State Organizing Secretary, Isah Abubakar; Zonal Youth Leader, Noah Aku, and Zonal Women Leader, Joy Onu, urged the party to halt the proposed indirect primary for the election of candidate of the party.
+In the notification of suit filed at a Federal High Court in Abuja on Friday received at the office of the APC National Legal Adviser at the party’s headquarters, the plaintiffs, comprising the State Ex-officio, Destiny Eneojoh Aromeh; State Organizing Secretary, Isah Abubakar; Zonal Youth Leader, Noah Aku, and Zonal Women Leader, Joy Onu, urged the party to halt the proposed indirect primary for the election of candidate of the party.

-There is a pending case in an Abuja Federal High Court presided over by Justice Okon Abang to determine the faction of the party that has the genuine executives.
-Factional Chairman, Haddy Ametuo, allegedly doing the bidding of Governor Yahaya Bello, had transmitted a letter to the APC NWC that the case had been withdrawn, the document that prompted the committee into announcing indirect primaries for Kogi.

 Leave a Reply